-Previously, we started to look at some of the elements that are used either individually, or collectively, to build our composition.
+Previously, we started to look at some of the elements that we can use either individually, or collectively, to build our composition.
 Just as a reminder, they were light, colour, shape, form, framing and lines.
 Another element we can use is people, believe it or not.
 But I will explain that one a little later.

-Before continuing, however, I am not going to go into all the technicalities of light.
+Before continuing, I will not go into all the technical details of light.
 If you really want to build your knowledge on this particular subject, I suggest you read up on it further from other online sources.
 These notes are merely a guide to help you understand what practical photography is all about, without going into all that unnecessary technical jargon and hopefully, it will help in some way.

-The angle, direction and intensity of light, be it from off the shoulder, backlighting (contre-jour), where the light source is ahead of the photographer rather than behind, or from left or right, it does have a major influence on how images are produced.
+The angle, direction and intensity of light, be it from off the shoulder, backlighting (where the light source is ahead of the photographer rather than behind), or from left or right, it does have a major influence on how images are produced.

 In black and white photography the controlled use of light is even more vitally important than colour photography because, in black and white photography, light takes the place of colour.

 It is very interesting to see how the classic artists take advantage of and exploit light, to enhance their paintings.
 You can get some good ideas on this simply by visiting your local art gallery, or by looking through magazines.